Home ➜ VBA Tutorial ➜ VBA Concatenate

 In the above code, you have used the FOR NEXT (For Loops) to loop through the range that you want to concatenate.

-So it goes to each cell of the range (A1:A10) stores that value in i variable, and use an ampersand to concatenate a value with each iteration.
-In the end, set combine string to the range B1.
+So it goes to each cell of the range (A1:A10) stores that value in the I variable, and uses an ampersand to concatenate a value with each iteration.
+In the end, set the combined string to range B1.

 And the following code concatenates the values from the selected range.
 All you need to do is to select a range and then run the code.